-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

 - William Faulkner's Absalom, Absalom is told from the first person point of view of Quentin Compson; however, most of the story is a third person account of Thomas Sutpen, his grandfather, as told to Quentin by Rosa Coldfield.
 Yes, it's just as complicated as it sounds!

-- Salman Rushdie’s award winning Midnight’s Children is told in first person, but spends most of the first several hundred pages giving a precise third person account of the narrator’s ancestors.
-It’s still first person, just a first person narrator telling a story about someone else.
+- Salman Rushdie's award-winning Midnight's Children is told in first person, but spends most of the first several hundred pages giving a precise third person account of the narrator's ancestors.
+It's still first person, just a first person narrator telling a story about someone else.

-2 Big Mistakes Writers Make with First Person Point of View
+Two Big Mistakes Writers Make with First Person Point of View

 When writing in first person, there are two major mistakes writers make:

-1. The narrator isn’t likable.
-Your protagonist doesn’t have to be a cliché hero.
-She doesn’t even need to be good.
+1. The narrator isn't likable.
+Your protagonist doesn't have to be a cliché hero.
+She doesn't even need to be good.
 However, she must be interesting.

-The audience will not stick around for 300 pages listening to a character they don’t enjoy.
+The audience will not stick around for 300 pages listening to a character they don't enjoy.
 This is one reason why anti-heroes make great first person narrators.
-They may not be morally perfect, but they’re almost always interesting.

-2. The narrator tells but doesn’t show.
-The danger with first person is that you could spend too much time in your character’s head, explaining what he’s thinking and how he feels about the situation.
-You’re allowed to mention the character’s mood, but don’t forget that your readers trust and attention relies on what your character does, not what he thinks about doing.
+2. The narrator tells but doesn't show.
+The danger with first person is that you could spend too much time in your character's head, explaining what he's thinking and how he feels about the situation.

+You're allowed to mention the character's mood, but don't forget that your reader's trust and attention relies on what your character does, not what he thinks about doing.

 Second Person Point of View

-While not used often in fiction—it is used regularly in nonfiction, song lyrics, and even video games—second person POV is still good helpful to understand.
+While not used often in fiction—it is used regularly in nonfiction, song lyrics, and even video games—second person POV is still helpful to understand.

-In this point of view, the narrator is relating the experiences of another character called “you.”
+In this point of view, the narrator relates the experiences using second person pronouns like you and your.
 Thus, you become the protagonist, you carry the plot, and your fate determines the story.

 We've written elsewhere about why you should try writing in second person, but in short we like second person because it: